gabolsgabs/DALI/README.md

     info = DALI.main.get_info('path_to_dali/info/DALI_INFO.gz')
     print(info[0]) -> array(['DALI_ID', 'NAME', 'YOUTUBE', 'WORKING'])

-This file connnets the unique DALI id with the artist_name-song_tile, the url to youtube and a bool that says if the youtube link is working or not.
+This file connects the unique DALI id with the artist_name-song_tile, the url to youtube and a bool that says if the youtube link is working or not.

 <!--- This file is updated with -->